Ficool

 He swapped the suits in the cabin before strapping in.

 The custom weave came up his legs and the fabric closed against his skin the way a hand closes around something it intends to hold.
-He felt the seam at the pelvic nodes settle.
-He felt the chest panel align.
-The cold pinprick teeth across his ribs had been individually calibrated, and they each found a slightly different home than they had found in the rental.
+The pelvic nodes settled, and the chest panel aligned.
+The cold pinprick teeth across his ribs had been individually calibrated, each finding a slightly different home than the rental had managed.

 He sat down on the bench and let the restraint clack down across his chest.